baishakh22/Bruteforce-using-Python/README.md

 ![Screenshot 2022-05-08 18 40 59](https://user-images.githubusercontent.com/93491482/167319534-67aba223-0fe2-42f1-9757-8ac8c00ab8b2.png)

-"IDLE Shell" file will be open automatically and it shows bunch on Incorrent password combination.
-It probably take 2-3 mins(tike for your tea break).
-Then this loop will be stop after it find the correct password.
+"IDLE Shell" file will be open automatically and it shows a bunch of Incorrect password combinations.
+It probably takes 2-3 mins(take for your tea break).
+Then this loop will stop after it finds the correct password.
 ![Screenshot 2022-05-08 17 05 55](https://user-images.githubusercontent.com/93491482/167319548-9e722e89-e232-4158-998b-cb5791fd72d1.png)

-and if you open tries.txt file, you can see lots of failed password combination.
+and if you open the tries.txt file, you can see lots of failed password combinations.
 Mine was 16511 wrong password.
 ![Screenshot 2022-05-08 18 52 44](https://user-images.githubusercontent.com/93491482/167319566-0fbbb43a-4697-4dd5-a5a8-c98a2a818184.png)

-correct password will be found in your same folder where is your bruteforce.py and .tries.txt file was created.
-And it will create a .txt file for you which name is correct_pass.txt.
+the correct password will be found in the same folder where your bruteforce.py and .tries.txt file was created.
+And it will create a .txt file for you whose name is correct_pass.txt.
 If you open the correct_pass.txt, you will see the correct password.
 ![Screenshot 2022-05-08 17 05 30](https://user-images.githubusercontent.com/93491482/167319560-8af87d61-bf32-4ef8-b347-2b13901254de.png)

-##### Congratutaion!!
+##### Congratulations!!
 After straight two days of work Successfully I can crack the password.

-# Note: Please, Please don't use it in actual website.
-It not only just demage the victim, but it will demage you.
+# Note: Please, Please don't use it on the actual website.
+It not only just damages the victim, but it will damage you.